RimoVR/Planetbyte/memory-bank/systemPatterns.md

 - Interest management system to filter updates by relevance
 - Overlapping boundaries to handle entity transitions smoothly

-### 3. Managed Services Approach
+### 3. Containerized Infrastructure Approach

-**Decision:** Utilize managed services (Vercel, DigitalOcean App Services, Supabase) rather than custom infrastructure.
+**Decision:** Utilize containerization with Docker and Coolify on a single Hetzner server.

 **Rationale:**
+- Provides better control over infrastructure and deployment
-- Reduces DevOps overhead and operational complexity
+- Reduces operational costs compared to multiple managed services
-- Provides cost-effective scaling during early development
-- Leverages built-in security and reliability features
+- Enables consistent environments across development and production
+- Simplifies scaling and management through containerization

 **Implementation:**
-- Frontend hosted on Vercel with global CDN
-- Game server deployed on DigitalOcean App Services
-- Authentication and persistence handled by Supabase
+- All components containerized with Docker
+- Coolify for container orchestration and deployment
+- Self-hosted Supabase for authentication, database, and storage
+- Nginx reverse proxy for routing and SSL termination
+- Cloudflare for CDN and DDoS protection

 ### 4. Simplified Physics Model